March 14, 2003

 Fredom Fry Martyrdom

 I had one of my long, egocentric daydreams yesterday.
 As usual, it combined poignant self-sacrifice with It's a Wonderful Life redemption.
 It opens with President Bush addressing the nation.
 He's addressing the nation because I've been attacked.
 I couldn't decide whether to kill myself off or if the fantasy would work if I lived.
-I've been attacked by someone who believes they are more patriotic than I am because I decried in my blog the decision of the House of Representatives cafeteria to adopt the "freedom fries" and "freedom toast" rhetoric.
-I'd written that what had been a childishly jingoistic publicity stunt on the part of a few opportunistic restaurant owners smacked of an ugly Americanism crossed with McCarthyism when espoused by the powerful.
-My attacker has exacted poetic justice by delivering a coup de grace with a magnum of Dom Perignon.
+I've been attacked because I decried in my blog the decision of the House of Representatives cafeteria to adopt the "freedom fries" and "freedom toast" rhetoric.

 To lower the domestic collateral damage of the war I most emphatically have not yet decided to wage, I have instructed the Longworth Office Building cafeteria to change their menu to reflect our tolerance for all points of view by serving "potato fries" and "yummy egg toast."